realodix/assert-dev/README.md

 Types       | Description
 ----------- | ------------------------------------------------------------------
-`array`     | Check whether a variable is an array or not `non-empty-array` | Check whether a variable is of type array, and not empty `countable` | Check whether the contents of a variable is a countable value or not `iterable`  | Check whether the contents of a variable is an iterable value or not `list[]`    | Is an array that would pass an [`array_is_list()`][phpArrayIsList] check `non-empty-list` | Is an array that would pass an [`array_is_list()`][phpArrayIsList] check, and not empty `bool[]`    | `array<mixed, bool>`
+`array`     | Check that a value is an array `non-empty-array` | Check that a value is an array, and not empty `countable` | Check that the contents of a variable is a countable value `iterable`  | Check that the contents of a variable is an iterable value `list[]`    | Is an array that would pass an [`array_is_list()`][phpArrayIsList] check `non-empty-list` | Is an array that would pass an [`array_is_list()`][phpArrayIsList] check, and not empty `bool[]`    | `array<mixed, bool>`